t20071/v2_CBDC_MODEL_stream/README_VSCODE.md

 1. **Import Errors**: Make sure virtual environment is activated and all dependencies are installed
 2. **Port Already in Use**: Change port in `.streamlit/config.toml` or use `streamlit run app.py --server.port 8502`
 3. **Python Version**: Ensure you're using Python 3.11+
+4. **Browser Won't Open**:
+   - If browser doesn't open automatically, go to `http://localhost:8501` manually
+   - Never use `http://0.0.0.0:8501` - this won't work in browsers
+   - Make sure no firewall is blocking the port

 ### Dependencies Issues